MASPED Master in Special Education: Practical Skills Transformative Learning

 To be able to plan and deliver projects, on time and to a sufficiently high quality

 The MA programme will be delivered on a collaborative basis in both the UK and in Norway.
-It will bring students together in a series of seven intensive two week study blocks over the two years of the programme.
+It will bring students together in a series of seven intensive study blocks over the three years of study.
 Students will be expected to complete a series of tasks, and learning activities to include academic reading, reflective peer learning and assignments in between the formal study blocks.

-The courses are offered parallel.
-Learning will take place primarily at Inland Norway University of Applied Scienceand The Field Centre, Ruskin Mill Land Trust (UK).
-In details:
+Learning will take place primarily at Inland Norway University of Applied Science and The Field Centre, Ruskin Mill Land Trust (UK).

-Course 2: Research methods and situated transformative action research Lectures and seminars in Lillehammer ( Norway) and at The Field Centre, Nailsworth (UK)
+Course 2: Research methods and situated transformative action research Lectures and seminars in Lillehammer ( Norway) and at The Field Centre, Nailsworth (UK).
+The course is divided in two parts, each completed with an exam.

 Due to the practical nature of the course and its intentions in respect of the development and evaluation of innovative approaches to pedagogy, the programme includes a work based learning element.
 Students will be expected to secure their own placement within a relevant role and/or work place, to be agreed by the programme team.